Last Updated on October 30, 2023

 Pathophysiology

-Most osteochondroses occur shortly after the bony nucleus appears, around the middle of the growth spurt
+Most osteochondroses occur shortly after the bony nucleus appears, around the middle of the growth spurt.
+Physeal and apophyseal osteochondrosis is often caused by injury/trauma in the form of repeated sports injuries or overuse.

 Clinical Presentation and Diagnosis

-Pain that is localized to the affected site is the usual presentation in the initial stages.
-On examination localized swelling, tenderness, limited movement of a nearby joint may be noted.
+On examination localized swelling, tenderness, and limited movement of a nearby joint may be noted.
 Lower limb involvement may show gait problems.

 Growth disturbance and secondary deformities may occur in the late stages.